lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture1.md

 the server into a file called `myfile.txt`, *in whatever directory you are in when you run the command on your computer*.

+To copy from your computer to the server, you would reverse the order of the arguments.

 ### Additional resources

 There are plenty of Linux and shell tutorials out there.
 The one that I